haryle/OS_Revision/Part2_MemoryVirtualisation.md

 Hence 2^8 entries are required.

 ## Assume address space of 14 bits with 64 byte pages.
-If each PTE is 4bytes,
+If each PTE is 4bytes, how many pages does the page directory table contain

 Each PTE is 4 bytes, one page is 64 bytes, hence one page can hold 64/4=16 PTEs.
 Since there are 256 entries, there can be 256/64 = 16 page frames.